 Trainings are informational didactic presentations that provide a foundational understanding of a variety of race-based topics.
 The purpose of these trainings is to serve as an entry point for dialogue and action.

 F.A.C.E.
 Race offers educational and informational trainings such as:

 - building a racial trauma toolkit

 F.A.C.E.
-Race offers one-on-one or multi-disciplinary group coaching for organizational leaders.
-FACE Race believes that attitude reflects leadership and that by working with organizational leaders on becoming empathic, intersectionally-minded, anti-racist individuals the entire organization can benefit.
-The goal of leadership coaching is to promote personal change that promotes institutional and organizational growth.
+Race offers individual, partnership, and group (e.g. C-suite, executive boards, etc.) Interpersonal Leadership Coaching for organizational leaders.
+F.A.C.E.
+Race believes that attitude reflects leadership and that by working with organizational leaders on becoming empathic, intersectionally-minded, anti-racist individuals the entire organization can benefit.
+The goal of Interpersonal Leadership Coaching is to promote personal change that promotes institutional and organizational growth.

 Race-based First Aid